adapter-hub/adapters/docs/quickstart.md

 # Tokenize the input sentence and create a PyTorch input tensor
 input_data = tokenizer(sentence, return_tensors="pt")

-# Load pre-trained BERT model from HuggingFace Hub
+# Load pre-trained BERT model from Hugging Face Hub
 # The `BertAdapterModel` class is specifically designed for working with adapters
 # It can be used with different prediction heads
 model = BertAdapterModel.from_pretrained('bert-base-uncased')